Oral Histories of Phillip Island

 D: Staff was always difficult – to try and find enough motivated staff who were able to work.
-It was also difficult because a lot of our business was still international, focussed on serving meals either before or after the Penguin Parade depending on the time of year.
+It was also difficult because a lot of our business was still international, focused on serving meals either before or after the Penguin Parade depending on the time of year.
 We had to gear up for a very high-level of activity over a short time window each evening.
 We didn’t have the continuity of work so that made it really difficult to give our staff enough hours so they could make a decent living, whilst still looking after our guests, and meeting their expectations, so that was always a challenge.

 We also made the decision that we wouldn’t have Pokies.
 It was never questioned.
 Ethically, it’s not something we would do.